 Try a generous marketing approach

-There are lots of businesses who are trying to capitalise on the crisis to a very mixed response, so it’s best to be cautious when marketing.
-Perhaps offer something, like a free consultation, to encourage interest and give potential clients a taste of what you can offer.
+Perhaps offer something, like a free consultation, to give potential clients a taste of what you can offer.

-While offering free work is always a bit risky, getting new business is tricky right now and an incentive might be needed to get new clients.
-Plus, it’s also a nice way to give back and help support other small businesses.
+While offering free work is always a bit risky, getting new business is tricky right now.
+An incentive might help win over new clients if your start-up needs a boost.

 Don’t get into trouble with HMRC!